It was a peace she didn't expect

 "Have I lost you Dessa?"
 Her heart begged to say no. She wanted to run into the safety of his arms, to bury her head in this strong chest but instead, she lashed out with vehemence.

 "You cheated on me Jaegar!
 And you want to know if you've lost me?
-Hell, it was the ultimate betrayal."
+It was the ultimate betrayal."

 Her chest was heaving from the rage.
 He swallowed, choking back his guilt.

 "I have no excuse Dessa.
 There is little I can say to take away the pain I've caused.
-You have every right to hate me, to be angry."
+You have every right to be angry."
 His face was solemn, serious.

 "You never told me Jaegar, do you love her.
 And why, just answer why?"

 In the magnitude of her anguish, his heart sank.

 "She was a nobody.
 A client who I took to dinner to close a deal for the office; we wanted her account.
 We had a few too many drinks.
 I'm not making excuses for my behavior, but I went to her hotel to go over the proposals and she kissed me and I kissed her back and then, well, it was too late."
 Jaegar searched her eyes hoping for forgiveness, but instead, saw pain.